Education

 Tuition fee per year in University of Pretoria is R66,000, Application fee R300.

-The University of Cape Town was founded in 1829, and is located in Cape Town South Africa.
-UCT is the highest-ranked African university in both the QS World University Rankings and the Shanghai Jiao Tong Academic Ranking of World Universities having 28.600 students and 4.500 staff members.
+The University of Cape Town, which began in 1829, is in Cape Town, South Africa.
+UCT is the top-ranked university in Africa according to both the QS World University Rankings and the Shanghai Jiao Tong Academic Ranking of World Universities.
+It has around 28,600 students and 4,500 staff members.

 Tuition fee per year in University of Cape Town is R6,716, Application fee R3,750.